A Step-by-Step Tutorial on How to Deploy a Medusa Server on AWS

 Add a new app to your Qovery environment and connect the Git repository that holds your Medusa project.
 In your application settings, set the port to 9000 unless something else is specified in your setup.

-starter, your repository will most likely hold all components; storefront, admin and backend.
-Ensure that Root application path in Qovery is pointing to your Medusa project (/backend
+If you used ourstarter, your repository will most likely hold all components; storefront, admin and backend.
+Ensure that Root application path in Qovery is pointing to your Medusa project (Copy to clipboardnpx

 Navigate to your environment overview and add the databases required by Medusa.